-Remote monitoring capabilities are essential to homeowners and commercial building managers alike, but building managers with several generators can take even more advantage of it.
+Remote generator health monitoring capabilities are essential to homeowners and commercial building managers alike, but building managers with several generators can take even more advantage of it.

 “Our remote monitoring service reports the location and status of each generator you have in your fleet, as well as alerting people for weak batteries, faults, and services due,” says Andy.
 “Fleet managers can rest easy knowing that they’ll know instantly if anything goes wrong, and so will be able to resolve it quickly.
 They have peace of mind knowing that their generators will function properly in an emergency, no matter what.”